 Instructions

-- Pour batter into the prepared loaf pan.
-Bake for 60 minutes for a 9-inch pan or 75-90 minutes for an 8-inch pan, or until a toothpick inserted in the center of the loaf comes out clean.
-Let the bread cool for about 5 minutes in the pan, then transfer to a cooling rack.
+• Pour batter into the prepared loaf pan.
+Bake for one hour or until a toothpick inserted in the center of the loaf comes out clean (can take up to 90 min depending on the size of your pan).
+Let the bread cool for about 10 minutes in the pan, then transfer to a cooling rack.
 Cool completely before serving.

 **Notes